 Those of you who follow me and perhaps other expat bloggers (I'm looking at you David Lebovitz and Anne Ditmeyer) are likely familiar with the administrative hurdles inherent to moving to France and living as an expat.
 The steady stream of 'non, c'est impossible', shockingly bad customer service and run-ins with feckless government workers who ply contradicting information can be exasperating even for those with irreproachable language skills and years of experience behind them.

 As I commence my next round of paperwork, I can't help but envy Jenny Beaumont, a web producer and expat, for having her very own personal warrior at home to tackle and take down the obstacles as they arise.
-Her French husband Olivier Cappaert launched Excuse My French this year to help both natives and expats work through tough administrative issues and given how many of you write for advice on visas, residency cards, cancelling your French phone bills, etc., I thought he'd made for an interesting and helpful Franco File Friday feature.
+Her French husband Olivier Cappaert launched EMF France this year to help both natives and expats work through tough administrative issues and given how many of you write for advice on visas, residency cards, canceling your French phone bills, etc., I thought he'd made for an interesting and helpful Franco File Friday feature.
 Here's how he can help....

 What is Excuse My French?